Picking-gh/wfs.js/README.md

  It works by transmuxing H264 NAL unit into ISO BMFF (MP4) fragments.

- I removed the original websockets proxy server.
-I wrote another proxy to fetch and send h264 NAL units from rtsp streams.
-My server sends one or more complete NAL unit(s) at a time.
-So I simplified the original h264-nal-slicesreader.js as the unit always starts at the begining of a ws messages and h264-demuxer.js already does the proper search work.
-My server code is not based on the original one and is not included.
-The server side is much easier than this js code 😓.
+ I removed the original websocket server.
+It serves only h264 files.
+An alternative server could be a combination of `websocketd` + `openRTSP` + `live555ProxyServer` which serves rtsp streams.
+Originaly, `openRTSP` may devide a h264 NAL unit into several parts when sending via `stdout`.
+One needs to regroup these parts again in javascript, which is already coded in the orgiginal `wfs.js` (see `_read()` in `h264-nal-slicesreader.js`.
+In this fork I rename it to `preprocesser-2.js`).
+If one, like me, adds a wrapper to `openRTSP` that make it send one or more complete NAL unit(s) at a time, data can be sent to `h264-demuxer.js` directly, which means one can simplify the original `h264-nal-slicesreader.js` (in this fork I rename it to `preprocesser-1.js`).
+Switch is in `websocket-loader.js`.

+ The simplest websocket server combination may be `path/to/websocketd --binary=true --port=PORT path/to/openRTSP -v rtsp://the.stream`.

+ Note that `openRTSP` receives no `stdin` input.
+One can wrap it in other languages to get url via `stdin` or just modify its code.
+I tried `xargs` but it does not do.

  Other changes: